 This frees brain space for the mod. to manage things like psych safety.

 By having a shared and collaborative agenda that’s available to all team members before each meeting, everyone has the opportunity to contribute to it.
-When everyone has access to the agenda prior to the meeting, they’ll:
+When everyone has access to the agenda before the meeting, they’ll:

 - Come prepared for every meeting